Mr-Sithel/infobar/README.md

 Credit goes out to Thorny, Atom0s, Loonsies, Xenonsmurf, Onimitch, Matix, Hugin, XIUI Team and anyone else I may have missed.

+Some A.I. was used to create this Addon.